cea-sec/usbsas/doc/live-iso.md

 will be dedicated to /tmp (tmpfs) and 3 times the size of a transfer is needed in /tmp for each transfer.

-This live-iso should only be used for testing usbsas, unless it is rebuilt regularly to have an up-to-date clamAV database.
+This live-iso should only be used to try usbsas.

 # Build the image